 If you were unable to complete a subject or failed a subject due to special circumstances, you may be eligible to apply for Fee Remission.
 If granted, you would receive a refund or remission of fees.
-Fee Remission is a difficult process to pursue, and we suggest you seek advice from us before applying.
+Fee Remission is a difficult process to pursue, so we suggest you read this information carefully before applying.

 It is very important to consider if your circumstances might be better suited to Special Consideration before applying for Fee Remission.
 If you haven’t already, read our webpage on the difference between the two processes here.

 On this page you will find the following information:

 Is Fee Remission the right path for me?